 A 20-hour course that prepares individuals for employment.
 Job seekers will learn valuable soft skills such as communication, teamwork, work ethic, and self-confidence, as well as necessary job search techniques such as resume building, career exploration, and interview preparation that will give the job seeker a competitive edge in the job market.

-A robust classroom training that takes place during the local school district's summer, winter, and spring breaks and can be taken in lengths of 20 hours, 40 hours, or 80 hours, depending on the needs of the student and the time period during which the class takes place.
+A robust classroom training that takes place during the local school district's summer, fall, winter, and spring breaks and can be taken in lengths of either 20 hours, or 50 hours, depending on the needs of the student and the time period during which the class takes place.
 The course is designed to prepare transition students for successful careers through dynamic instruction of work readiness skill development, self-advocacy philosophies, career exploration, and work-based learning experiences, along with numerous other soft skills training lessons.